dibkb/ringg-assignment/README.md

 # Ring Assignment

-This project is a Python-based application with Docker support and performance testing capabilities using k6.
+A Python-based application with Docker support and performance testing capabilities using k6.

 ## Prerequisites